apache/causeway-site/content/reference/recognized-annotations/PropertyLayout.md

 Title: @PropertyLayout (1.8.0-SNAPSHOT)

-The `@PropertyLayout` annotation applies to properties, collecting together all UI hints within a single
+The `@PropertyLayout` annotation applies to properties collecting together all UI hints within a single annotation:
-annotation:

 * `cssClass` - the css class that a property should have, to allow more targetted styling in `application.css`
 * `describedAs` - description of this property, eg to be rendered in a tooltip.